manuel-alcocer/linux-utils/mempid/README.md

 $ ./memofpid <-p PID> [-t] [-u {B,K,M,G}]
 ```

-* -t        Make a deatiled table
+* `-t        Make a detailed table`
-* -u UNIT   Selects the units for memory field.
-Available values are: B,K,M,G.
+* `-u UNIT   Selects the units for memory field.
+Available values are: B,K,M,G`

 If you don't pass `-t` as argument, *memofpid* will shown the sum of all processes.